Rafael Devers Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in MLB.

-- The Marlins have the 11th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Marlins' 3.93 team ERA ranks 10th among all league pitching staffs.

-- Marlins pitchers combine to allow the fifth-fewest home runs in baseball (79 total, one per game).
+- The Marlins give up the sixth-fewest home runs in baseball (80 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.